Control of kinetic opinion dynamics in popularity-adaptive social networks: The evolutionary model for social network contacts

 The control model addresses the tendency to reduce the relative loss of popularity by acting when the number of agents' contacts decreases, while normalizing the action relative to the agent's current number of connections.
 Hence, the functional rewards any positive deviation of the contact dynamics from their uncontrolled evolution, that is, a positive relative increment of contacts.
 This enhancement is activated only for agents whose popularity level is below the desired threshold and whose opinion lies within the region where the intervention is intended to be active.

-In order to obtain an explicit expression of the optimal control, for a single agent, we follow a greedy approach as in \cite{Albi16}, looking for a low complexity computational representation of the optimal control problem expressed in \eqref{eq:contactsevcontr}-\eqref{eq:functionalc} using the so-called model predictive control, that computes a suboptimal solution by iterating on a sequence of finite time steps.
-Here, we limit ourselves to a single evolution step, from $c$ to $c^\prime$, because we are interested in an instantaneous control strategies.
-For each agent, we can obtain an explicit expression of the optimal control deriving the functional $\mathcal{J} [\kappa]$ with respect to $\kappa$ and setting the derivative equal to zero.
-Noticing that $\partial_\kappa c^\prime = \beta c$, we get
+In order to obtain an explicit expression of the optimal control for a single agent, we follow a greedy approach as in \cite{Albi16}, looking for a low complexity computational representation of the optimal control problem expressed in \eqref{eq:contactsevcontr}-\eqref{eq:functionalc} using the so-called model predictive control, that computes a suboptimal solution by iterating on a sequence of finite time steps.
+Here, we limit ourselves to a single evolution step, from $c$ to $c^\prime$, because we are interested in an instantaneous control strategy.
+For each agent, we can obtain an explicit expression of the optimal control deriving the functional $\mathcal{J}_\ell [\kappa]$ with respect to $\kappa$ and setting the derivative equal to zero.
+Indeed, noticing that the expected value of $\eta$ is equal to zero, and that $\partial_\kappa c^\prime = \beta c$, we get